TartanLlama/tartanllama.github.io/_drafts/call-constructor.md

 `Foo{}` is similarly defined:

-> Similarly, a simple-type-specifier or typename-specifier followed by a braced-init-list creates a temporary object of the specified type direct-list-initialized (8.5.4) with the specified braced-init-list, and its value is that temporary object as a prvalue.
+> Similarly, a *simple-type-specifier* or *typename-specifier* followed by a *braced-init-list* creates a temporary object of the specified type *direct-list-initialized* (8.5.4) with the specified *braced-init-list*, and its value is that temporary object as a prvalue.
 {:.standards para="[expr.type.conv]/3"}